 Everyone is anxious to see the seeker receive the Holy Ghost, but there must not be any superficial surface experience.
 True repentance and saving faith cannot be hurried.
 Much harm can be done by a premature haste.
-It is like trying to bring on the birth of a baby premature before time, or helping a chicken out of the egg before time.
+It is like trying to bring on the birth of a baby prematurely or helping a chicken crack out of the egg.
 There is no substitute for praying through.

-The new born babe in Christ will cry out, "Abba, Father," and he will speak in tongues.
+The newborn babe in Christ will cry out, "Abba, Father," and he will speak in tongues.
 He needs no help here.
 It is the Holy Ghost who will take over his tongue and speak through him.
-Moreover, the new born babe in Christ will know it.
+Moreover, the newborn babe in Christ will know it.
 The Holy Spirit will bear witness to his spirit.
 He will be satisfied.
 If he is not satisfied, he should be encouraged to continue praying until he is.